gadolby/GopAga2.0-Genome/README_geneevo.md

 > Requires ProtTest

-maximum likelihood phylogenetic reconstruction requires a specified substitution matrix.
-Prottest can be used to determine the ideal substitution matrix for that data. requires phyllip alignment input.
+Prottest can be used to determine the best substitution matrix for your data.
+Requires PHYLIP alignment as input.

 ```bash
 > prottest3 -i TLR3SF_alignment.phy -o TLR3SF_models